 "Choose a job you love and you will never work a day in your life."
 Confucius

 Lauren began volunteering at Free Flight after being inspired by an outgoing parrot during her time as a photographer at the San Diego Zoo.
 Passionate about birds from an early age, she longed to gain more experience not only working with them, but sharing their incredible nature with others.
 She went on to work as a youth educator with the National Audubon Society before officially joining the Free Flight staff in 2014.
 Lauren enjoys incorporating her photographic and educational experience into daily life at Free Flight.
 She is especially fond of guiding young individuals to advocate for avian welfare and conservation within the sanctuary as well as the greater community.

-She has one companion bird, Skittles, a green cheek conure she adopted from Free Flight.
+Lauren is also an associate aviculturist at SeaWorld San Diego.
+She has one companion bird, Skittles, a green cheek conure she adopted from Free Flight in 2015.
 She holds a bachelor’s degree in Religious Studies / Spanish & Latin American Studies from the University of San Diego and one day hopes to work with environment restoration, wildlife rehabilitation and community awareness efforts in Central and South America.